slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'If you view everything through the lens of fear, then you tend to stay in retreat mode.'*

-> *'Don’t be afraid to be alone.
-Don’t be afraid to be committed.
-Fear is the most limiting quality a person has.' -- Michelangelo*

 How to overcome it?

 - Replace fear of unknown with curiosity.
-- Reframe fears as fiction.
-Define fear as «false evidence appearing real».
+- Reframe fear as «false evidence appearing real».
 - The antidote to fear is not courage is aceptance.
-- You'll never have fear of loss when you give more value to lessons than successes.
+You'll never have fear when you give more value to lessons than successes.
 - Break down your fears until you figure out the truth.

 > *'We fear things in proportion to our ignorance of them.' -- Christian Nestell Bovee*